 January 7, 2016

-The Pacific Institute is pleased to announce the launch of the Congressman George Miller Water Policy Leadership Grants Program at the Institute to support two water policy interns annually for the next five years.
+The Pacific Institute is pleased to announce the launch of the Congressman George Miller Water Policy Leadership Program at the Institute to support two water policy interns annually for the next five years.
 This program was established to honor the long service of Congressman George Miller to his country, and his legendary dedication and historical accomplishments around sustainable solutions to Western U.S. water policy reform.

 Congressman Miller served in the U.S. House of Representatives from 1975 to 2015 representing California’s 11th congressional district.
 He was a long-time member of the House Natural Resources Committee and served as that Committee’s chairman from 1991 to 1994.
 He supported efforts to preserve public lands such as the 1994 California Desert Protection Act, which among other things created the Mojave National Preserve, and expanded Death Valley National Park and Joshua Tree National Park.